Finite Blocklength Analysis of Energy Harvesting Channels: Preliminaries

 An energy harvesting system consists of an energy buffer which stores energy from various sources over a period of time.
 Energy is usually harvested from some ambient source, e.g., solar power.
 An EH-AWGN channel consists of an energy harvesting system at the transmitter end, followed by an AWGN channel as shown in Fig. \ref{Fi1}.

-The idea here is that symbol transmissions consume energy.
-For instance to send symbol $x$ on the channel, we would require $x^2$ units of energy from the buffer and if sufficient energy is available, the transmission succeeds; otherwise it fails.
-We assume that the energy buffer has infinite capacity, i.e., there is always sufficient space to store energy and energy leakages do not occur.
-We assume that the incoming energy process ($E_i$) is i.i.d., non negative with finite mean $\mathbb{E}[E_1]$ and finite variance $\sigma^2_E$.
+To send symbol $x$ on the channel, we would require $x^2$ units of energy from the buffer and if sufficient energy is available, the transmission succeeds; otherwise an outage occurs.
+An outage event may be handled as an error event or a suitably truncated symbol may be transmitted.
+In this paper, as far as achievability is concerned, the outage will be treated as an error event.
+We assume that the energy buffer has infinite capacity and energy leakages do not occur.
+Additionally, the incoming energy process $\{E_i\}$ is assumed to be i.i.d., non negative with finite mean $\mathbb{E}[E_1]$ and finite variance $\sigma^2_E$.

-There are several energy harvesting paradigms for an energy harvesting channel.
-For example in \cite{VSnRaj}, the Harvest-Use (HU), Harvest-Store-Use (HSU) and Harvest-Use-Store (HUS) paradigms are studied.
-In this paper, we focus on the HUS paradigm where in a transmission slot, we first harvest energy $E_i$ in slot $i$, use it along with some energy in the buffer if needed to transmit the symbol and then store the remaining energy.
+The system works as follows.
+We first harvest energy $E_i$ in slot $i$, use it along with some energy in the buffer if needed to transmit the symbol and then store the remaining energy.
 Let $B_i$ be the energy in buffer at the $i$th transmission slot.
 Assume $B_0 = 0$.
-Then the energy in buffer, under HUS, for $1\leq i \leq n$ evolves as
+Then the energy in buffer, for $1\leq i \leq n$ evolves as

-where $(x)^+$ means $\max\{x,0\}$.
-We note that a finite blocklength converse for the infinite buffer case will also be a converse for the finite buffer case.
-Essentially, the more constraints we have at the encoder end, lesser we expect the capacity to be.
-However, the bound is unlikely to be optimal for the finite buffer case.